pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 ## The DOAJ Application (LPC Guide)

-The following are basic requirements for inclusion in DOAJ, which must be filled out in your [journal application](https://doaj.org/application/new).
+This section will help you to complete [the DOAJ application](https://doaj.org/application/new) for your OJS-hosted journal.
 The numbers of these items match the numbered questions on the DOAJ application.
-The numbers that are missing are items that are not required.

 This list of items was adapted from the Library Publishing Coalition's [How-To Guide for Library Publishers: Directory of Open Access Journals Application](https://docs.google.com/document/d/1x1_JRbqX36wqSw7FlMiAqmAhrOzRW-q__XiEa4tvVdY).